peterhinch/micropython-epaper/README.md

 black and white of a normal update.
 It has a drawback known as "ghosting" whereby black pixels remain faintly visible if they have subsequently been turned white.
 In some cases careful interface design can overcome this
-limitation: see the `epd_clock/README.md` demo with a novel analog clock display.
+limitation: see the [epd clock](epd_clock/README.md) demo with a novel analog clock display.

 A typical fast mode application might have this general form, where on occasion a full (slow) screen update is performed, with intermediate fast updates (with